 The bottom line:

 Preliminary evidence suggests modified citrus pectin may slow the growth of cancerous cells or improve quality of life measures in individuals with prostate or breast cancer, but use of MCP is still considered experimental.
 Larger, placebo-controlled studies are needed.
 It is general well-tolerated, although itching, upset stomach, gas, cramping and diarrhea have been reported.
 Look for supplements containing Pectasol® and PectaSol-C®, which have been used in clinical studies.
-(See our Where to Buy page for our list of retailers that sell modified citrus pectin that we've found to be reputable.)

 For information on other supplements for prostate cancer, see the Green Tea Review, and for more about supplements that may treat non-cancerous prostate symptoms, see the Saw Palmetto Review.